 Head to Mozo’s compare high interest savings accounts page to see where you could be putting your disposable income.
 Or check out the interest rates on offer below.

-Compare high interest savings accounts - page last updated September 26, 2020
+Compare high interest savings accounts - last updated January 18, 2021

 ^See information about the Mozo Experts Choice Savings Accounts Awards